ewrogers/SleepHunter4/docs/src/getting-started.md

 ## Can I customize certain behaviors?

 Yes, many of the behaviors of SleepHunter can be customized to your liking in the `Settings` tab.
-It is recommended that you review the settings and adjust them to your liking before starting macroing.
+It is recommended that you review the settings before starting macroing.
+The default settings are designed to work for most users, but you may want to customize them to your needs.